 We’ve gone on several family cruises over the past few years, and they are always my favorite vacations of the year.
 I love the uninterrupted time with my family, and since everything is taken care of for you, I enjoy relaxing.
 But before you can completely relax on your cruise, you need to get through the first day.
-Here are some tips for your first day on the Disney Cruise Line (although this tips can also be applied to other cruise lines as well).
+The first day can be stressful, and it’s always my least favorite part of the trip (except for leaving).
+Here are some tips for your first day on the Disney Cruise Line (although these tips can also be applied to other cruise lines as well).

 This is the most important tip, regardless of the cruise line you are sailing on.
 The first day is filled with logistics and other “boring” activities that help you prepare for the perfect trip.
 Set appropriate expectations with yourself and your children – especially through the important evacuation drill that happens before you sail away.

 I’ll be honest, I HATE the muster safety drill.
 It’s definitely a necessary step, but it isn’t fun.
 It’s important that you are patient during this short time.
 You are likely to be standing around for a while, possibly in the heat, waiting for the drill.
 Listen to the instructions, be patient, and once it’s over, you’ll be ready for your vacation to start.